flarum/docs/docs/extend/api.md

 ## API Resources

 We learned how to use models to interact with data, but we still need to get that data from the backend to the frontend.
-We do this by writing an API Resource for the model, which defines the fields (attributes and relationships) of the model, the endpoints of the resource API, and optionally some extra logic, such as visibility scoping, sort columns ..etc, we will learn about this in the next sections.
+We do this by writing an API Resource for the model, which defines the fields (attributes and relationships) of the model, the endpoints of the resource API, and optionally some extra logic, such as visibility scoping, sorting options, etc. We will learn about this in the next few sections.

-CRUD endpoints are built-in and their logic does not need implementing, you can simply add them to your API resource's `endpoints()` method.
+CRUD endpoints are provided by Flarum, so you can simply add them to your API resource's `endpoints()` method.
 They are:

-- `Index`: Listing instances of a model (possibly including searching/filtering)
+- `Index`: Listing many instances of a model (possibly including searching/filtering)
 - `Show`: Getting a single model instance
 - `Create`: Creating a model instance
 - `Update`: Updating a model instance